Electronic Filing System (EFS) Web Application

 The New York State Board of Elections strongly encourages all filers to sign up for a webinar.
 Please note that these webinars will only focus on the EFS Web Application and will not cover all campaign finance issues.

-The following EFS Web Application training webinars are scheduled for 2023:
+Please continue to check back for EFS Web Application training webinars scheduled for 2024.

 Register for an EFS Training Webinar